-My child and I have received a copy of the [insert school name] Student Handbook and Student Code of Conduct for the 2022-2023 school year.
+My child and I have received a copy of the J. W. Caceres Discovery Intermediate Academy Student Handbook and Student Code of Conduct for the 2022-2023 school year.
 I understand that the handbook contains information that my child and I may need during the school year.
 I also understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at [insert phone number or email address].
+If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at 956-464-1995 or sara.perez@donnaisd.net